Support, Accommodations, And Jobs For People With ADHD

 Being a first responder, like a police officer, firefighter, or emergency medical technician (EMT), can be a very difficult job.
 There tend to be a lot of stressful situations to encounter, and you may be forced to make split-second decisions.
 This can be very stressful for some people, but ADHD symptoms can make it feel more natural.
 Your brain may be able to kick in and see things clearly that other people might miss because of the way you think.
 With this type of job, there is nearly always a new activity to do, and you may always be moving.
 Those who are interested in responding to crises without working in the field may want to seek jobs in an emergency room or as a police dispatcher.

-Tips to help you succeed at work with adult ADHD
+Tips for people with adult ADHD to succeed at work

 Every job typically comes with challenges and tasks that might not be your favorites.
 Although ADHD symptoms can make it difficult to get through these tasks, here are a few tips to help you succeed.